 Back in 2012 Tidal walked almost 100 miles along the Dales Way with 33 people raising over £3000.
 In 2015 Tidal organised a Tour-de-Tidal Bike ride around the Vale of York and raised over £2000.
-This year we’ve decided to take walking boots over the Three Yorkshire Peaks – OVERNIGHT – during the Summer Solstice – will you join us?
+This year we’ve decided to take walking boots over the Three Yorkshire Peaks – on the nearest weekend to the Summer Solstice – will you join us?

 What’s the plan?

-A hike up the Three Yorkshire Peaks, overnight around the Summer Solstice to raise money for Tidal.
-The Solstice is on Wednesday the 21st of June, however, to make the hike more accessible to those in full time work, we will be walking overnight on Friday the 23rd of June, as the daylight hours are pretty much the same, train times back to Leeds are regular on Saturdays, and it still gives us two days to recover before Monday!
+A hike up the Three Yorkshire Peaks, near the Summer Solstice to raise money for Tidal.
+The Solstice is on Wednesday the 21st of June, however, to make the hike more accessible to those in full time work, we will be walking on Saturday the 24th of June (daylight hours are pretty much the same).

-We’ll meet at Leeds City Station at 17.45pm to get the 18.06 train to Horton in Ribblesdale at 19.19.
-We will aim to start the walk as soon as we arrive, and getting over Pen-y-ghent before it gets dark.
-Then we will walk through the Riddlehead viaduct around midnight to reach Whernside and start its ascent after midnight.
+We’ll meet at Leeds City Station at 6 am to get the 06.19 train, arriving in Horton in Ribblesdale at 07.24 am.
+We will aim to start the walk as soon as we all arrive, and get over Pen-y-ghent in the morning.
+Then we will walk through the Riddlehead viaduct around midday, before to reaching Whernside and start its ascent in the afternoon.
 Then we will descent towards the base of Ingleborough for the final ascent of the walk.
-Then we will finish with a walk through the Limestone Pavements, and end back at the train station with plenty of time before the 9.21 train back to Leeds on the Saturday.
-(Please note we might change the start and end points nearer the time to adjust to weather conditions).
+We will finish with a walk through the Limestone Pavements, and end back at Horton in Ribblesdale with plenty of time for a celebratory drink before the 10.56 pm train back to Leeds that evening.

-The whole walk is roughly 39km (24 miles) which is usually completed in 10-13 hours (however doing the walk overnight may take a little longer).
+The whole walk is roughly 39km (24 miles) which is usually completed in 10-14 hours.

 To make the hike accessible and safe we will have a support vehicle come to meet us between each peak.
-The vehicle will bring us a fresh supply of water, caffeine and food.
-It will also provide a get out point, and a lift back to Leeds, in case anyone feels they need to stop.
+The vehicle will bring us a fresh supply of water, refreshments and food.
+It will also provide a get out point, and a lift back to to the station in case anyone feels they need to stop.

-We hope you’ll join us for the overnight hike – we’ll be going at a leisurely pace with plenty of stops.
-But if you think that sort of a distance is beyond you, you could choose just to walk the 18km from Horton in Ribblesdale to Blea Moor Road, and then hop into the support vehicle back to Leeds.
+We’ll be going at a leisurely pace with plenty of stops.
+But if you think that sort of a distance is beyond you, you could choose just to walk the 18km from Horton in Ribblesdale to Blea Moor Road, and then hop into the support vehicle.
 Or you could jump out after Ingleborough at Low Sleights Road, after 28.5km.
-If you know you will only want to do part of the walk, please give us as much notice as possible so we can reserve seats for you in the support Vehicles (don’t worry, there will always be limited emergency seats free in case you decide on the night you need to stop).
+If you know you will only want to do part of the walk, please give us as much notice as possible.

 We are hoping to attract hikers of all abilities.
 For some, walking 39km overnight will be the biggest hiking challenge they have faced, while others might have walked this distance numerous times.
 Some will decide that the 18km from Horton in Ribblesdale to Blea Moor Road is enough – and that’s fine.
 But as long as you do a reasonable amount of training – you should be okay, and there are drop-out points if it all gets a bit too much.
 On the other hand, if you are an experienced hiker, we really hope you’d still come and support us, and encourage less experienced hikers.